 Cornerstone content articles can be anywhere from 2,000 words up to 10,000 words in length.Cornerstone content articles can be anywhere from 2,000 words up to 10,000 words in length.
 Click To Tweet

-If that sounds like too much hard work for you, then close this page entirely and forget about blogging altogether.
+If that sounds like too much hard work for you, then close this page entirely and forget about it altogether.

 If you’re ready to start creating some truly epic ‘traffic magnetic’ content for your blog, then read on my friend.

-That being said, remember it’s not about the word count, it’s about creating content that delivers incredible value for your readers.
+That being said, remember that it’s not all about the word count, it’s about creating content that delivers incredible value for your readers.

 Like I said earlier, cornerstone content is articles that contain all the pieces of information a reader could possibly want to read about, or learn about, and on any subject matter that fits your niche.

 Whilst using the “post” format is great for creating cornerstone blog articles, some bloggers prefer to dedicate the “static page” (WordPress) for creating their flagship content.

 The reason for this is because cornerstone content doesn’t really require updating as often as standard blog posts.